Samsung Elec Q2 operating profit up 23% on strong chip sales

+Revenue at the world's top maker of memory chips and smartphones dropped 6% to 53 trillion won.
 Net profit rose 7% to 5.6 trillion won.

-Revenue dropped 6% to 53 trillion won.
+Samsung said a one-off gain at its display business helped boost its profit, without elaborating further.
+Samsung's display business counts Apple Inc AAPL.O as a customer.

+With stockpiles fuller, Samsung's data centre customers are expected to buy fewer DRAM chips in the second half of the year, arresting the price rise, analysts said.

 ($1 = 1,189.7900 won)